Southern Yakutia (Sakha)

 with the knife.
 He was in Turkmenistan when we married.
 Comrade Boris, he

-returned three months ago, and threatened to obliterate my family.
-It is my
+returned three months ago and threatened to obliterate my family.
+I must see to

 “Huh!”
 Boris grunted, looking thoughtful for a moment.
 “Does